Sri Devananda Gaudiya Math

-Sri Devananda Gaudiya Math (also Matha, or Mutt) is situated at Teghori Pada in Nabadwip dham of district Nadia in the West Bengal state of India, and is a matha and prominent holy place of the Gaudiya Vaishnavas, as well the headquarters of the Sri Gaudiya Vedanta Samiti.
-It is located in the middle of the place earlier known as Koladvipa.
-The Math has been continuing as a famous religious spot thronged by thousands of devotees every year.
+Sri Devananda Gaudiya Math (also Matha, or Mutt) is situated at Teghori Pada in Nabadwip dham of Nadia district in the state of West Bengal, India, and is a matha and prominent holy place of the Gaudiya Vaishnavas and the headquarters of the Sri Gaudiya Vedanta Samiti.
+It is in the middle of the place formerly known as Koladvipa.
+It receives thousands of devotees every year.

 Gaudiya Vedanta Samiti

 The Sri Gaudiya Vedanta Samiti or Gaudiya Vedanta Samiti (GVS) is the one of oldest Gaudiya Vaishnava missionary and monastic organisations, established in 1940 in British India.
-Its founder-president-acharya became Srila Bhakti Prajnana Kesava Gosvami Maharaja.

-In April 1940, after the prominent guru-reformer Srila Bhaktisiddhanta Sarasvati Thakura Prabhupada entered aprakata-lila (departure), Srila Bhakti Prajnana Kesava Gosvami Maharaja as one of his disciples and former member of the defunct Gaudiya Math, established the Gaudiya Vedanta Samiti (lit.
-"Gaudiya Vedanta Society") in a rented building in Calcutta.
-He later purchased an extensive piece of land at Nabadwip on which he established Sri Devananda Gaudiya Math with a beautiful temple.
-The Math became the headquarters of a new mission with branches across India, predominantly in West Bengal, Assam and Odisha.

-The monks, whose sannyasa guru was Srila Bhakti Prajnana Kesava Gosvami Maharaja, received the name Bhakti Vedanta, one of them, A.C.
-Bhaktivedanta Swami Prabhupada, the founder of the ISKCON.

-According to official website of the organisation, its present president-acharya is Bhakti Vedanta Budhayan Goswami since 2020.

-Inside the Temple

-The following deities preside in the five chambers of the temple and samadhi mandir respectively:
+It was founded by Bhakti Prajnan Keshava.